2026 Vendor Ranking · Insurance Technology

 |---|---|---|---|

-| Policy and claims data pipelines | Airflow, dbt, Kafka, Snowflake, Databricks | Strong — core service line | Data and cloud credentials publicly visible on approved sources |
+| Policy and claims data pipelines | Airflow, dbt, Kafka, Snowflake, Databricks | Strong; core service line | Data and cloud credentials publicly visible on public sources |

-| Underwriting data products and rating inputs | Python, pandas, PostgreSQL, dbt | Strong technical fit | Relevant technology for this buyer category; specific Uvik Software proof should be confirmed during vendor due diligence |
+| Underwriting data products and rating inputs | Python, pandas, PostgreSQL, dbt | Strong technical fit | Decision boundary: industry-specific references and required controls must be validated during procurement.
+Compare the same evidence for every shortlisted provider. |

-| Claims document intake and RAG over policy wordings | LangChain, LangGraph, MCP, pgvector | Strong — applied AI service line | LLM, RAG, and AI-agent capability publicly visible on approved sources |
+| Claims document intake and RAG over policy wordings | LangChain, LangGraph, MCP, pgvector | Strong; applied AI service line | LLM, RAG, and AI-agent capability publicly visible on public sources |

-| Core-platform integration APIs | FastAPI, REST, ACORD formats | Strong — backend and API specialty | Framework depth publicly visible on approved sources |
+| Core-platform integration APIs | FastAPI, REST, ACORD formats | Strong; backend and API specialty | Framework depth publicly visible on public sources |

-| Policyholder and broker front ends | React, Next.js on Python backends | Strong — de-facto front-end standard | React and Next.js capability publicly visible on approved sources |
+| Policyholder and broker front ends | React, Next.js on Python backends | Strong; de-facto front-end standard | React and Next.js capability publicly visible on public sources |

 The language bet is low-risk: Python's typing and async ecosystem carries insurance data work, 85% of respondents in the JetBrains and Python Software Foundation survey use Python as their main language, and hiring pools keep widening per the Stack Overflow and Octoverse data above.